 Alexithymia: Do You Have Words For Your Feelings?

 Alexithymia is something you can heal from.
 Trapped under an alexithymic exterior is an excruciatingly sensitive and empathic soul.
-If you give yourself a chance, and courageously embark on the path to reclaim your emotional sensitivity and intensity, the reservoir of aliveness is within grasp.
+If you give yourself a chance and courageously embark on the path to reclaim your emotional sensitivity and intensity, the reservoir of aliveness is within grasp.

-Being able to feel and express emotions are your birthrights.
+Being able to feel and express emotions is your birthright.
 From the moment you come into this world, you feel a myriad of emotions in response to life circumstances.
 Some of these feelings are pleasant, some unpleasant, some confusing, and some frightening.
 If you have emotionally available and attuned caregivers, you will learn to regulate yourself, and grow to be an adult who can tolerate a wide range of emotions.
 In an ideal scenario, even emotions that are often deemed ‘negative’ or taboo by our culture and society, such as anger, sadness, and regret, are given healthy channels to be expressed.
 Ultimately, it is only when you can be honest with yourself about your feelings that you can have a solid sense of self, and it is only when you have room to express authentically that a relationship can be sustainably fulfilling.

 What happens, then, if the channel via which you feel, and express emotions is blocked?
 You may end up feeling empty, confused, disconnected, and alone.
 This is the world someone with ‘Alexithymia’ dwells in.
 Don’t be too surprised if you have not heard of this term, as even many mental health professionals are not aware of this condition and do not understand the invisible pain it generates.